Car insurance and credit checks

 Yes, you can refuse a credit check, but it will probably mean your insurance application is rejected.
 Insurance providers should let you know before they run a credit check.

-The only way to avoid a credit check is to pay upfront for a year of car insurance.
+The only way to avoid a hard credit check is to pay upfront for a year of car insurance.

 Looking for a car insurance quote?

-Compare car insurance quotes with us today and see if you can start saving.
+Compare car insurance quotes with us today and see if you could start saving.